marcoparello/CTF-Writeups/Junior-Crypt-2024/web/Buy-a-cat.md

 ![](../images/buy-a-cat-part-2.png)

-Here is what this upstanding establishment offers for me to buy:
+Here is what I could purchase:

 ![](../images/buy-a-cat-part-3.png)

-I selected T-shirt and then hit reply.
-Which took me to a new web page.
+I selected `T-shirt` and then clicked on `Send Reply`, where I was then sent to a different web page.
 However, when I looked at the url, I noticed something interesting:

 ![](../images/buy-a-cat-part-4.png)